A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 Teak outdoor tables with cocktails inside the relaxing VIP tent at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana

-The swanky set up under a VIP tent at Holy Smokes Lowcountry Barbecue Festival
+Under a VIP tent at Holy Smokes Lowcountry Barbecue Festival

 🎟️ ➡ Buy Tickets to Holy Smokes Barbecue Festival in Charleston, S.C.!